PointClub Surveys is a reward site, where you can earn a small amount of money for completing surveys online.

 Tips for not getting banned from survey sites!

 – Be consistent!
-It can be really difficult to be consistent with your answers.
+It can be really difficult to be consistent with your answers to surveys.

 – Don’t complete surveys if you’re tired.